a2isystems/Qlik-Sense-Styled-Lists-Extension/README.md

+RN: Added a hide option, so that only data related to the selection is shown.

 QlikView have an option to display the filters/listboxes in few styles.
 Such functionality is missing from Sense (for now).

 This extension will give options to display listboxes with more options than default object.